Long live IBM Domino, but what about Notes?

-Personally, I’m disappointed that there won’t be a new user interface for v10 of the Notes client.
-Instead, HCL and IBM are going with the same design that the six-year-old v9 already has.
-But on the other hand, what future does the Notes client really have?
+Personally, I’m disappointed that there won’t be a new user interface for the latest version of the IBM Notes client.
+Instead, HCL and IBM are going with the same design that the six-year-old Notes v9 already has.
+But on the other hand, what future does the IBM Notes client really have?

 In this day and age, a heavy client is not something you want to have to deal with.
 I have great love for the Notes client, and I’ve defended it against haters several times.
 Yes, it can be cumbersome to administrate, but the Notes client has an undeserved bad reputation.

 Still, webifying Notes applications has not been an easy task for companies who want to modernize them.
 Traditional Domino web-based development is very cumbersome.
 XPages was a blind alley (this was even acknowledged, on stage, by representatives from HCL) which never got its hoped-for big adoption, as it was much harder to use than modern web development tools.

 But by using Node.js and the new and modern REST API they are promising to ship with Domino 10, webifying Notes will be much easier.
 In most projects I’ve been involved with where we have read from and written to the old nsf files, we have almost never used the Domino Designer.
 Still, the data has been on the Domino server, and we haven’t had to worry about Notes clients or how the data is stored.